suchitj2702/Smart_Tree_Detector/README.md

 * The received instance is classified as either an image or an orthomosaic map whereby in the latter case, the instance is further divided into smaller images.
 * Tree segmentation and instance counting is achieved using a Mask R-CNN based object detector.
 * Data comparison metrics are provided to compare the tree cover statistics in a particular area.
 This is achieved using the image’s Ground Sampling Distance (GSD) computed using its 3D position data, camera parameters.

+## Dataset
+One of the driving motives for us in the project was to successfully train a model on our custom dataset, which consists of thousands of aerial images, collected over various Indian settings.
+A small subset of the dataset was annotated, using it as the training set.